GuruGurra/IncreaseManifestVersion/README.md

 Remarks:

-The version number in the original Manifest file have the format "major.minor.build.revision" and can be anything from a single digit ("2") to a full version ("2.0.4.1").
+The version number in the original Manifest file has the format "major.minor.build.revision" and can be anything from a single-digit ("2") to a full version ("2.0.4.1").
-If minor, build, and/or revision is absent in the original file, they will be set to 0 before increasing the Revision level (i.e. "2" will be padded to "2.0.0.0" and then the Revision wiull be increased one step)
+If minor, build, or Revision is absent in the original file, they will be set to 0 before increasing the Revision level.
+(i.e., "2" will be padded to "2.0.0.0" and then the Revision will be increased one step)